 Ratio of Debt to Income

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt.
-Recurring debt includes vehicle payments, child support and credit card payments.
+The second number is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt together.
+Recurring debt includes auto/boat payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our Loan Pre-Qualifying Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, please use this Mortgage Loan Pre-Qualification Calculator.

-Remember these are just guidelines.
-We'd be happy to go over pre-qualification to determine how much you can afford.
+Remember these are only guidelines.
+We will be happy to help you pre-qualify to help you determine how much you can afford.

 At Savers Home Loans, we answer questions about qualifying all the time.
 Give us a call: (800) 974-0509.